 My main course, grilled halibut, was cooked to perfection – crispy on the top with plenty of cracked pepper and served on a generous dollop of green-tinged pesto mash with roasted cherry tomatoes and mange tout.
 My companion was equally happy with his smoked haddock and prawn fishcake topped with a runny poached egg and served with chunky chips and homemade tartare sauce.
 He declared that it was perfect comfort food.

 Two of the desserts tempted us.
 The excellent pear and almond tart was served warm and had delectably light pastry contrasting with a decadent splodge of clotted cream placed on top.
 The coconut pannacotta with mango and banana salsa was one of the few items on the menu that veered away from the Devon theme; its tropical flavours conjured up the essence of warm summer holidays.

-The waiting staff were charming and friendly and we felt we were in a hotel- style environment but with food that was priced so attractively it was better value than many gastro pubs or bistros.
+The waiting staff were charming and friendly and we felt we were in a hotel- style environment but with food that was priced so attractively it was better value than many gastro pubs or bistros in Exeter.
 I am happy to report that my preconceived ideas of the golf club were blown away by my wonderful lunch experience there.
 A quick tour of the beautiful indoor and outdoor pools, spa and gym made me wonder whether taking an interest in golf might actually be a good idea after all...

 Taste Buds is published by We Make Magazines, a family-owned Devon company.
 Taste Buds is produced using Devon-based writers, chefs, photographers and sales team.
 It is printed on environmentally friendly paper.